William Cross A Brief History

 I moved back to Ontario to help my Mom through the pandemic, also since I was not doing anything but floundering waiting for the restrictions to end.

 When things began the re-open I found myself in a place where I did not want to be, so I moved out to Stratford, ON, to follow a lifelong dream of mine.
 I had always thought of having a small antique store where I could live above it.
-While I found something similar, it was run by someone who was not very good in business and ran the business like a petulant child.
-You cannot work with children, they are irrational.
-So my dream of working in a store in the country was over.
+While I found something similar.
+But I soon realized that this was not for me.

-I am now in Waterloo, ON, where I am trying to re-kindle the Doulton market, but now alone and much older I wonder if that is what I am supposed to do. ……….. to be continued.
+I am now in Waterloo, ON, where I am trying to re-kindle the Doulton market, but now alone and much older I wonder if this is the correct course for me? .............to be continued.